-Can any of the new hotels in Los Cabos beat the views you get of the iconic “Arch” at the Cape Cabo?
-We doubt it.
+Can any of the new hotels in Los Cabos beat the views you get of the iconic “Arch” at The Cape Cabo?

-When checking into the edgy new property just outside the town of Cabo San Lucas (proper name: The Cape, a Thompson Hotel), we couldn’t help but gape at El Arco across the ocean bay, bathed in gold as the sun set behind it.
+And when checking in, we couldn’t help but gape at El Arco across the ocean bay, bathed in gold as the sun set behind it.

-El Arco – if you’re not familiar with the resort destination of Los Cabos, Mexico – is the distinctive granite rock formation at the tip of the Baja Peninsula that everyone who visits can’t wait to see up close by taking a water taxi or glass-bottom boat ride.
+El Arco – if you’re not familiar with the resort destination of Los Cabos, Mexico – is the distinctive granite rock formation at the tip of the Baja Peninsula.

 The Cape Cabo opened its doors in late June, 2015.

 It’s the first Mexican venture for Thompson Hotels, which manages a collection of deluxe boutique properties in cities such as New York, Miami, London and Toronto.

 The luxury hotel brand was acquired by Hyatt Hotels in 2018, which is growing the brand.